These really simple vegan sausage rolls taste fabulous, are quick and easy to make and are just perfect for a party, buffet or picnic!

 I hear about new vegan products available on the high street every week and my shopping basket is groaning as I feel obliged to give them all a try, and want to support new vegan businesses and major retailers dipping their toe into the vegan market.

-Vegan sausages are a great example - there are some fabulous new sausages out there, and the ones I've used in this little tutorial (Sainsbury's 'Shroomdogs' - the cumberland variety rather than the sweet onion ones) are my hands-down favourite.
-(I had to pick the label out of the bin after taking a bite to double check I hadn't bought meaty sausages by mistake!).
+Vegan sausages are a great example - there are some fabulous new sausages out there, and the ones I've used in this little tutorial (Richmond Meat Free or Sainsbury's 'Shroomdogs') are my favourites.
+(With both brands, I had to pick the label out of the bin after taking a bite to double check I hadn't bought meaty sausages by mistake!).

 Remember that you can make your vegan sausage rolls whatever size you like - these little bite-sized ones were for a buffet, but for a picnic or packed lunch you can make them bigger, or for toddler-size snacks even smaller.

 Vegan Sausages As I mentioned above, I used Sainsbury's Cumberland 'Shroomdogs' here, as they have skins which you can squeeze the 'sausagemeat' out of.
 Richmond's Meat Free Sausages are also really excellent.